AistisV/European-statistics-competition/README.md

 ### Example

 When prompted, input data for Gen Z and Older Generations.
 For instance:
-Enter number of data points (years): 2
+Enter number of data points (years): 3
-Enter 2 values for Gen Z, separated by spaces: 80 82 Enter 2 values for Older Generations, separated by spaces: 10 60
+Enter 2 values for Gen Z, separated by spaces: 60 61 62
+Enter 2 values for Older Generations, separated by spaces: 30 32 35

 The script will output the Influence Index based on these inputs.
+In this case, the Influence index is 2.5, suggesting that trends in Gen Z and Older Generations are aligned over the specified years.